Skip to Content

 Now Get Started (In Depth Description)

 It’s time to start weaving or tying the twine and constructing your trellis for peas.
-It’s best to do this when the peas are ankle-high.
+So, it’s best to do this when the peas are ankle-high.
 Just tall enough to see how they are growing.
 And soon before they start tangling with other plants.

 Next, start at the end of your pea rows.
 Tie one end of a piece of twine to the fence or post.
 String it above the rows just above the height of the peas.
 Weave through or tie on at the end.
 Then, start again.